 White women, like my Mother, who married black men – those so-called ‘dark strangers’ – are the silent heroes of this generation.
 They were true pioneers, those who crossed over in another way.
 They too have a story to tell of racism and transcendence, of love and care for their dark-skinned children.
 My Mother protected her children’s identity and made me understand both sides to my heritage.
-She gave me what the African-American writer Ralph Ellison describes in his novel, The Invisible Man (1952), ‘the gift to see around corners’.
-The ability to see things differently.
+She gave me what the African-American writer Ralph Ellison describes in his novel The Invisible Man (1952) as ‘the gift to see around corners’, the ability to see things differently.
 Their story of mothering work to shape a new generation of ‘dual heritage’ children is one that is largely forgotten in the post-colonial story of diaspora and displacement.
-It is she, as much as my father, who instilled in me the desire for education – the quest of the Golden Fleece.
+It is she, as much as my father, who instilled in me the desire for education – the quest for the Golden Fleece.

 Can education be revolutionary?